 What Can Parents Do About Heavy Metals in Baby Food?

-Heavy metals are found in soil, water, and the air we breathe.
+Heavy metals are elements that are found in soil, water, and the air we breathe.
 Plants take up these metals as they grow and can end up in the food we eat.
-Our bodies need some heavy metals (like iron and zinc) to work well, but other heavy metals (like arsenic and lead) are harmful.
-Some crops, like rice, absorb more of these harmful metals than others.
+Our bodies need some heavy metals (like iron and zinc) to work well, but other heavy metals (like arsenic, mercury, and lead) are harmful.
+Some crops, like rice, absorb more harmful metals than others.
 Heavy metals can build up in the body over time and cause problems with learning, behavior, and attention.

 - infant rice cereal